Disney Fantasy Cruise Tips

 We decided to go to the D Lounge because it was Karaoke night.

 It was fun, but stay away if you don’t like the ‘Let It Go’ song from the movie Frozen.
 The song plays over and over again.

 Shane and I wanted to go on the Aquaduck at night.
 The lights made it look like a different experience.

 So, we put on our swimsuits and headed up to Deck 11, but realized the Aquaduck closes at 10pm.

 Day 3 was also a Day at Sea aboard the Disney Fantasy and full of more of the same activities as Day 2.

-The day started with breakfast at the Royal Court and the service & food was great.
-Keep in mind, you can have breakfast at Cabana’s if you prefer a buffet style breakfast.
+First, the day started with breakfast at the Royal Court and the service & food was great.

 Disney Fantasy Cruise Day 4